 - The exterior of the rifle may be cleaned off with water or a cleaner/lubricant and a soft bristled brush. - After firing, clean your firearm as soon as possible before carbon hardens and corrosion begins. - If you carry a loaded firearm, clean it at least once a month or more if necessary.
-If your firearm gets wet, clean it as soon as possible. - Use only high quality cleaning components, exposure hazards, select the product that best matches operating environment and maintenance cycle. - Ensure ample supply of bore patches and absorbent cleaning rags. - · Refer to the directions with the cleaning kit for guidance on proper use.
+If your firearm gets wet, clean it as soon as possible. - Use only high quality cleaning components.
+There are numerous high-performing non-toxic cleaner/lubricants available.
+Select the product that best matches operating environment and maintenance cycle. - Ensure ample supply of bore patches and absorbent cleaning rags. - Refer to the directions with the cleaning kit for guidance on proper use.